Planned Parenthood Federation of America, Inc. v. Bucci

 Planned Parenthood Federation of America, Inc. v.
 Bucci, 1997 WL 133313 (S.D.N.Y.
 1997), was a court ruling at the United States District Court for the Southern District of New York.
-The ruling was an important early precedent on the trademark value of a domain name on the World Wide Web, and established the theory that hosting a site under a domain name that was the registered trademark of a different party constituted trademark infringement.
+The ruling was an important early precedent on the trademark value of a domain name on the World Wide Web, and established the theory that hosting a site under a domain name that reflected the registered trademark of a different party constituted trademark infringement.

 Background

 The American Birth Control League was founded in 1921, and changed its name to Planned Parenthood in 1942.
 That name was trademarked in 1955.
-Richard Bucci was an anti-abortion activist who operated a daily Catholic Radio program in Syracuse, New York.
+Richard Bucci was an anti-abortion activist who operated a daily Catholic radio program in Syracuse, New York.
 In 1996, Bucci registered the domain name www.plannedparenthood.com before the organization had the chance to do so.

 Bucci used the domain name for his own website, the homepage of which stated "Welcome to the PLANNED PARENTHOOD HOME PAGE!"
 The page included some anti-abortion and anti-birth control content, a scanned cover of the book The Cost of Abortion by Lawrence Roberge, and various links that led to more information about the book.
 The district court later described Roberge's book as anti-abortion as well.

 Planned Parenthood filed suit in the District Court for the Southern District of New York, seeking an injunction to prevent Bucci from using the domain name, and claiming trademark infringement and trademark dilution per the Lanham Act.